connexcs/docs/docs/developers/pages.md

 **4. Pull**: Pull allows you to move a specific field in the grid to the left side.

-!!! example "You can add a Graph and a corresponding Data Table which will give the information on raw data. (add photo)"
+!!! example "You can add a Graph and a corresponding Data Table which will give the information on raw data."

 ### Table